Is my baby getting enough milk? (Part 1)

 It is commonly believed that there is not enough milk for the baby in the first few days.
 This is bizarre thinking, imagining that babies can get dehydrated and even die because there is not enough milk.
 But the problem is not that there is not enough milk; in fact, there almost always is enough.
 Breastmilk has been produced in the breasts since about 16 weeks gestation.
 The usual problem is that the baby does not receive the milk that is available to him.

-And why does a baby not get the milk that is available to him?
+And why does a baby not receive the milk that is available to him?
 Basically, because the baby is not latched on well.
-How a baby latches on determines how well he gets milk from the breast.
-The problem is that the importance of how a baby latches on is ignored in general.
+How a baby latches on determines how well he gets milk from the breast and this is particularly important when there are not large volumes of milk as in the first 3 or 4 days.
+The problem is that the importance of how a baby latches on is ignored in general unless the mother has sore nipples, and even when mothers have sore nipples the mother is often told the latch is just fine.
+(Secret: if the mother has nipple pain while breastfeeding, the latch is not good no matter who says otherwise).
 And even if the health professional knows that the latch is important, few really know how to help the baby latch on well.
-It is not a routine part of postpartum care to observe the baby at the breast and to help the mother with the latching on should it be necessary.
+Unfortunately, it is not a routine part of postpartum care to observe the baby at the breast and to help the mother with the latching on should it be necessary.

 And most are not aware how difficult it can be for a baby to latch on well when the mother’s nipples and areolas are swollen from the intravenous fluids given to the mother during labour and birth.
-Mothers are often told that they have “flat nipples” and thus won’t be able to breastfeed.
+Mothers are often told that they have “flat nipples” and thus won’t be able to breastfeed and unfortunately, far too often, the “treatment” of “flat nipples” is a nipple shield.
 When we see such mothers in the breastfeeding clinic, they do not have “flat nipples”, they have normal nipples, as do the vast majority of mothers.
-The nipples had looked flat because of swelling.
+The nipples had looked flat because of swelling due to the intravenous fluids.
 Telling the mother her nipples are “flat” is wrong and undermines her confidence to breastfeeding and too often leads to the use of nipple shields.

-Furthermore, because the mother and baby have been overloaded with fluid, because the baby does not latch on well, because of these factors and others, babies are supplemented, very often without any attempt to help the baby get milk from the breast by improving the latching on, the mother is thus convinced, by the “information” from the nurse, physician and lactation consultant, that she does not have enough milk.
+Furthermore, because the mother and baby have been overloaded with fluid, because the baby does not latch on well, because of these factors and others, babies are supplemented, very often without any attempt to help the baby get milk from the breast by improving the latching on, without showing the mother breast compression to help the baby get more milk.
+As a result, the mother is convinced, by the “information” from the nurse, physician and lactation consultant, that she does not have enough milk.
 Too often this becomes a self-fulfilling prophecy.

-The mother then continues the supplements, usually by bottle, which interferes with the baby’s latch, which results in the baby getting less milk and as a result, more bottles and more formula.
-And often, that is the end of breastfeeding, sooner or later, usually sooner than later.
+The mother then continues the supplements, usually by bottle, which continues to undermine the baby’s latch, which results in the baby getting less milk and as a result, more bottles and more formula.
+And often, that is the end of breastfeeding, sooner or later, not rarely sooner rather than later.

 This baby is 24 hours old and is drinking lots of milk from the breast.
 How do we know?
 Because of the pause in the chin as he opens his mouth wide to the maximum.
 The longer the pause, the more milk the baby received.